-Social Equity: Lehigh University recognizes it has a responsibility to the university community and to the South Bethlehem community in which we reside.
-We understand how our decisions and practices affect the the community surrounding us and we work to promote the best interests of our neighbors.
+Lehigh recognizes it has a responsibility to the university community and to the south Bethlehem community in which we reside.
+We understand how our decisions and practices affect the community surrounding us and we work to promote the best interests of our neighbors.
 We strive to create a vibrant, diverse, and healthy community.

-Environmental Stewardship: Lehigh University is committed to sustainable environmental practices, promoting research in sustainable development and green engineering, and reducing our environmental footprint.
+Lehigh is committed to sustainable environmental practices, promoting interdisciplinary research in sustainable development and green engineering, and reducing our environmental footprint.
 We strive to reduce the amount of waste we generate, to be smart consumers of water and energy, and to protect and restore the surrounding ecosystem.

 Office of Sustainability

 The Office of Sustainability encourages and facilitates interdisciplinary sustainability efforts of students, faculty, and staff and initiates transformative programs that contribute to a sustainable Lehigh.
 Through the engagement of stakeholders at all levels of the University and across the community, the Office strives to address issues of sustainability in daily life (recycling, green building, composting), while simultaneously seeking to influence the long-term sustainability of Lehigh University.
 By introducing long-term planning for institutional policies and programs that integrate sustainability into work, research, and learning, the Office works to instill sustainable best practices across the university with the goal of significantly reducing Lehigh’s environmental footprint.